dotnet/docs-aspire/docs/whats-new/preview-3.md

 ### Model Dapr sidecar as an Aspire resource

 Previously Dapr sidecars were modeled as annotations on a parent resource, which indicated the need for a Dapr sidecar started for that resource.
-The App Model has been extended so that the Dapr sidecar is a _true_ resource, but one exposed _only_ through the existing AddDaprSidecar() API to avoid semantic errors; users cannot create an arbitrary Dapr sidecar resource, only configure the one associated with a given resource.
-The API allows the existing sidecar options (if any) to be specified, as well as use the existing resource annotation helpers, such as `WithEnvironment()`.
+The App Model has been extended so that the Dapr sidecar is a _true_ resource, but one exposed _only_ through the existing `AddDaprSidecar` API to avoid semantic errors; users cannot create an arbitrary Dapr sidecar resource, only configure the one associated with a given resource.
+The API allows the existing sidecar options (if any) to be specified, as well as use the existing resource annotation helpers, such as <xref:Aspire.Hosting.ResourceBuilderExtensions.WithEnvironment%2A>.

 ```csharp
 builder.AddProject<Projects.DaprServiceA>("servicea")